tamu-edu/it-cloud-docs/src/github/migrating.md

 # Migrating to Cloud

+## Migration off of `github.tamu.edu` to `github.com` complete

+As of September 27, 2024, `github.tamu.edu` has been shut down.
+If you have not migrated your repositories to GitHub Enterprise Cloud, please [contact us](mailto:github@tamu.edu?subject=Additional%20question%20from%20TAMU%20GitHub%20regarding%20migrations) for assistance.

+## Background

-For many years, `github.tamu.edu` has been the primary location for hosting code repositories for Texas A&M University faculty, staff, and students.
-However, the service has become redundant with the cloud-hosted version of GitHub Enterprise (GitHub.com) and often lags in feature sets and security patches.
-Therefore, `github.tamu.edu` is now deprecated in favor of all projects being hosted on Github Enterprise Cloud in the `tamu-edu` and `tamu-edu-students` organizations.
+For many years, `github.tamu.edu` had been the primary location for hosting code repositories for Texas A&M University faculty, staff, and students.
+However, the service became redundant with the cloud-hosted version of GitHub Enterprise (GitHub.com) and often lagged in feature sets and security patches.
+Therefore, `github.tamu.edu` has been deprecated in favor of all projects being hosted on Github Enterprise Cloud in the `tamu-edu` and `tamu-edu-students` organizations.

-A timeline for deprecation will be:
+## Timeline

 * Jun 2022:
     * A documentation website published with information on using GitHub Enterprise cloud and how to migrate to it.